PeterJFB/drum-sequencer/docs/release1/README.md

 #### *domain-layer* : core

 Detachable module which is handling all logic essential to the sequencer.
-Audio is currently played through `javafx-media`, and all import class-info can be serialized to a json-format through the `jackson` dependency.
+Audio is currently played through `javafx-media`, and all important class-info can be serialized to a json-format through the `jackson` dependency.

 ---